Explaining vague language: Optimal Vagueness

 For that, we need an account of how well a probability distribution approximates another.
 The metric we use for that is given by the concept of Kullback-Leibler divergence (KL-divergence for short), also called relative entropy (see \citealt{kullback1951information} for the source, and \citealt{mcelreath2018statistical} for an introduction).
 Our model assumes a common prior distribution $P$ between speaker and listener on the variable $x$ of interest.
 We assume that the speaker first makes a private observation $P_o$, then sends a message $m$ to the listener.
 The listener then builds up a posterior distribution $P_m$ based on the message received.
 Using standard information-theoretic concepts, we can represent the speaker's surprisal regarding the value of $x$ after observing $o$ by the function $-\log(P_o(x=k))$, and the hearer's surprisal after getting the message $m$ by $-\log(P_m(x=k))$.
 The goal of the speaker is to minimize the average difference between the listener's surprisal and the speaker's surprisal after learning the true value of $x$.
 This is exactly what the KL-divergence formalizes, namely (assuming $x$ can only take discrete values for simplicity):

-Note that if $P_m$ assigns 0 to a value that $P_o$ does not rule out, then $D_{KL}(P_o||P_m)$ is \textit{infinite}.
-This corresponds to a \textit{violation of the maxim of Quality}, namely of the requirement of truthfulness from the speaker.
+Note that if $P_m$ were to assign 0 to a value that $P_o$ does not rule out, in case the speaker wrongly imparted that this value is excluded, then $D_{KL}(P_o||P_m)$ would be \textit{infinite}.
+This would correspond to a \textit{violation of the maxim of Quality}, namely of the requirement of truthfulness from the speaker.
 In that regard, this metric combines the Quality and Quantity requirements of the Gricean approach.
 Finally, we assume that the speaker's utility of using a message $m$ after making an observation $o$ is given by $U_{S,m,o}=-D_{KL}(P_o||P_m)$

-\paragraph{Lexical alternatives.} We now have nearly all of the ingredients in place to establish that using vague sentences can be optimal over using precise sentences.
+\paragraph{Lexical alternatives \pe{and expressiveness}.} We now have nearly all of the ingredients in place to establish that using vague sentences can be optimal over using precise sentences.
 We call a sentence vague if it contains a semantically vague word, and precise otherwise.
 What needs to be established is that in some cases, using a vague sentence will allow the speaker to achieve a KL-divergence that is strictly lower than the KL-divergence of any precise alternative sentence.
 For the account to get off the ground, what is missing still is a specification of the notion of lexical alternative to a vague expression.

 The most natural assumption here is that the lexical alternatives are given by all the precise truth-conditional ways of answering a question under discussion.
 For ``tall'', for example, assuming the question at issue concerns Gloria's height, the precise alternatives would include all expressions that specify Gloria's height fully (``$n$ cm tall''), but also all the expressions that give a precise albeit partial indication of her height (``taller than $n$ cm'', ``shorter than $k$ cm'', and their conjunctions).
 For ``around'', this would similarly include all expressions specifying an exact value or a closed or semi-closed interval.